Rishabh-Chandrode/SDE-Sheet/23. Graph/readme.md

 ## 6)DFS detect cycle in Directed graph
         use vector to store recursion stack
-        remember to remove update recursion array while bracktracking
+        remember to remove/update recursion array while bracktracking

 ## 7)BFS detect cycle in Directed graph
-        if size of topological sorted vector is equal to no. of node no cycle is present
+        if size of topological sorted vector is equal to number of node no cycle is present

 ## 8)Topological sort BFS